Flacourtia

 Flacourtia is a genus of flowering plants in the family Salicaceae.
 It was previously placed in the now defunct family Flacourtiaceae.
 The generic name honors Étienne de Flacourt (1607–1660), a governor of Madagascar.
-It contains 15 species of shrubs and small trees that are native to the African and Asian tropics and subtropics.
-Several species, especially F. indica, are cultivated as ornamentals and for their fruits.
+It contains 23 species of shrubs and small trees that are native to the African and Asian tropics and subtropics.
+Several species, especially Flacourtia indica, are cultivated as ornamentals and for their fruits.
 The trunks of small trees are often guarded by branching spines.